MikeTrizna/intro_to_ai_ml_orig/_episodes/01-introduction.md

 ---
 title: "Introduction"
-teaching: 0
+teaching: 20
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What will be covered in this lesson?"
 objectives:
 - "First learning objective.
 (FIXME)"
 keypoints: